Child abuse and child protection

 If you need to report your concerns outside normal office hours (weekends and at night) you should report your concerns to the Garda Síochána.

-Under the Protections for Persons Reporting Child Abuse Act 1998, so long as you report what you believe to be true and you do it in good faith you, cannot be sued for making a false or malicious report.
+Under the Protections for Persons Reporting Child Abuse Act 1998, as long as you report what you believe to be true and you do it in good faith you, cannot be sued for making a false or malicious report.

 Are parents informed if concerns are reported?

-If you are the parent of a child being assessed following the reporting of concerns, you should be told why and you should be afforded the opportunity to respond.
+If you are the parent of a child being assessed following the reporting of concerns, you should be told why and you should be given the opportunity to respond.
 Concerns about your child should be explained to you.

-work assessment of child protection and welfare concerns (pdf).
+Tusla has published information for parents in their leaflet on social work assessment of child protection and welfare concerns (pdf).

 Duties of organisations

-A list of organisations that have statutory responsibilities under the Children First Act 2015 can be found in the Child First: National Guidance for the Protection and Welfare of Children.
 The legislation imposes deadlines on organisations in both carrying out a risk assessment and preparing a Child Safeguarding Statement.

 A designated liaison person may be appointed to ensure that reporting procedures within your organisation are followed, so that child welfare and protection concerns are referred promptly to Tusla.
 Some designated liaison persons will be working in organisations where mandated persons are also employed.